Explore Managed Care Pharmacy Careers

 The pharmacist in the managed care setting manages the medication distribution process through one of four approaches:

 - Through the managed care organization’s pharmacies: Some managed care organizations, such as IDNs or health plans, operate their own pharmacies.
-Managed care pharmacists working in these settings may oversee dispensing functions and provide MTM services to patients served by the pharmacy.
+Pharmacists working in these settings may oversee dispensing functions and provide MTM services to patients served by the pharmacy.

 - Through mail order or online services: Some managed care organizations own or contract with mail order and/or online pharmacies.
 Managed care pharmacists manage these services to promote less-costly options and ensure quality outcomes.